bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 a random walk-based MH algorithm, but it does have some key assumptions.
 First, we can only sample from continuous distributions on :math:`\mathcal{R}^D` because otherwise our Hamiltonian dynamics could not operate.
-Second, similarly to MH, we need to be able to evaluate the density up to a normalizing constant.
+Second, similar to MH, we need to be able to evaluate the density up to a normalizing constant.
 Finally, we must be able to compute the partial derivative of the log density in order to compute Hamilton's equations.
 Thus, these derivatives must exist everywhere the density is non-zero.
-There are a couple of other details you can look up in [1] if you are interested.
+There are several other detailed assumptions you can look up in [1] if you are interested.

 What's nice is that all that math reduces down to quite a simple algorithm.
 Listing 1 shows pseudo-code for one iteration of the algorithm, which is pretty